$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

-If you enabled Make deployed models available through an external route during model deployment, click Endpoint details on the Model deployments page in the Open Data Hub dashboard to obtain your model endpoint URL.
+If you enabled Make deployed models available through an external route during model deployment, click Endpoint details on the Deployments page in the Open Data Hub dashboard to obtain your model endpoint URL.

 -